abacaj/fine-tune-mistral/README.md

 Code used to fine-tune this model: [abacaj/mistral-7b-sft](https://huggingface.co/abacaj/mistral-7b-sft).
 Add your data in the data folder as `train.jsonl` and `validation.jsonl`.

+**Note** this repo is intended for full fine-tuning of mistral not qlora or other methods.

 # How to run

 Install dependencies: